rajsite/awesome-webvis/README.md

 Presentations about WebVIs from NIWeek, LabVIEW User Groups, and the community 🗣.

+- [One WebVI to rule (and print) them all!](https://www.youtube.com/watch?v=8V8iA2PdL4s) - Michal shows a project made with G Web Development Software to remote monitor and control a 3D printer.
+GDevCon October 2024.
 - [All you wanted to know about LabVIEW and Web Services but feared to ask – Part 2](https://www.youtube.com/watch?v=tl19HHisXOc) - Matthias dives into calling web services from LabVIEW.
 While the presentation does not cover G Web Development Software directly it has invaluable information on using web services which is applicable to all G Web apps.
 [Studio Bods Abstract](https://bit.ly/GLA2022-WebServices).
 GLA Summit November 2022.
 - [All you wanted to know about LabVIEW and Web Services but feared to ask – Part 1](https://www.youtube.com/watch?v=72hoDQEv-xk) - Matthias gives a great discussion of making Web Services with LabVIEW.
 Featuring a live audience poll web application made with G Web Development Software.
 [Studio Bods Abstract](https://bit.ly/GDevCon2022-WebServices).
 GDevCon September 2022.
 - [How to Build a Web UI for Your LabVIEW-Based Test System](https://www.youtube.com/watch?v=U9IhlcgCU5E) - Christina and Milan give a step-by-step overview of how to modify your LabVIEW test system to web-enable it using G Web Development Software.
 Initially presented at NI Connect May 2022.
 YouTube recording July 2022.